indrajitkumar23541-a11y/DSA-In-C-/00_Basics/07_Functions/theory.md

 # ⚙️ Functions in C++

-A **function** is a reusable block of code that performs a specific task.
+A function is a reusable block of code that performs a specific task.
+It divides a program into smaller logical units, improves readability, and makes code easier to maintain.
+A function can accept parameters, execute statements, and optionally return a value.

-👉 It helps to:
-- Divide program into smaller parts
-- Improve readability
-- Make code reusable & maintainable
+- A function Allows you to write a piece of logic once and reuse it wherever needed in the program.
+- This helps keep your code clean, organized, easier to understand and manage.

+Note: C++ also supports advanced features like function overloading, default arguments, and inline functions, which give more flexibility compared to C.

 ---